susanBuck/notes/07_Git/00_Command_Line_Primer.md

 ### Using man pages

 To learn more about any of the commands so far, you can type `man` followed by the command name.
 This will tell you how to use the command and all the flag options you have.
+These "manuals" are called "man pages", and they exist for almost all command line programs.

     $ man rm